TanmayBhosale/Ecommerce-Management-API/README.md

 This API has the following functionalities

 - `Admin Responsibilities`:
-   - Add new grocery items to the system
+   - Add new products to the system
-   - View existing grocery items
+   - View existing products
-   - Remove grocery items from the system
+   - Remove products from the system
-   - Update details (e.g., name, price) of existing grocery items
+   - Update details (e.g., name, price) of existing products
-   - Manage inventory levels of grocery items
+   - Manage inventory levels of products

 - `User Responsibilities`:
-   - View the list of available grocery items
+   - View the list of available products
-   - Ability to book multiple grocery items in a single order
+   - Ability to add multiple products in a single order

 ## Steps to setup and run the project locally